Reducing Recurrent Competitive Epidemics via Dynamic Resource Allocation: Simulations

 \subsection{Random Networks}

-Next, we present comparative experiments in \Erdos\ (ER), Preferential Attachment (PR), and Small-World (SW) random networks of size 300 nodes each.
-First we gradually introduce non-linearity in the diffusion, and then we show the effects of introducing also competition diffusion.
+In this section, we present comparative experiments in random networks.
+First we introduce gradually nonlinearity and saturation in the diffusion, and then we also show the effects of competition.
+To this end, we use \Erdos\ (ER), Preferential Attachment (PA), and Hierarchical \Erdos\ (hierER) random networks of comprising $300$ nodes each.
+The hierER networks have hierarchical community structure.
+First, isolated \Erdos\ clusters are created at the lowest level of the hierarchy.
+Then, a cluster at the $l$-th level is formed by combining a non-intersecting subset of clusters of the $l\!-\!1$-th level, by adding \Erdos\ inter-cluster connections that become weaker as $l$ grows.

-\inlinetitle{From linear to non-linear spreading}{.} We first consider only the negative diffusion (\ie $\HealFun=0$) and we gradually increase $\slopeSymbol_{_\InfFun}$ in an ER random graph, moving gradually from linear (as in the standard SIS model) to non-linear functions. \Fig{fig:seq} shows the average over 1\np{,}000 simulations of the percentage of infected nodes over time and the 95\% confidence interval under the hypothesis of Gaussian distribution.
-The results show that in the presence of non-linearity our strategy becomes much more efficient than the competitors.

-\inlinetitle{Introducing competition}{.} Next, in \Fig{fig:competition-lines} we present the effects of the positive diffusion, embedded in the function $\HealFun$, on ER, PR, and SW random networks.
-The last plot each row shows the shape of the diffusion functions used in the simulations.
-The simulations show that, unlike \methodinitials, the methods of the literature lack modeling power to deal with this complex setting involving non-linearity and competition, and suppress the infection.
+\inlinetitle{Introducing nonlinearity and saturation}{.} We first consider only the negative diffusion (\ie $\HealFun=0$) and we gradually increase $\slopeSymbol_{_\InfFun}$ in an ER random graph, moving gradually from linear (as in the standard SIS model) to nonlinear saturating functions. \Fig{fig:seq} shows the average over $1000$ simulations of the percentage of infected nodes over time and the $95$\% confidence interval under the hypothesis of Gaussian distribution of the results.
+The results indicate that in the presence of a saturating infection rate, our strategy becomes much more efficient than the competitors. \inlinetitle{Introducing competition}{.} \Fig{fig:competition-lines} presents the effects of positive diffusion that is embedded in the function $\HealFun$, on ER, PR, and SW random networks.
+To observe more clearly the role of the strategies, we chose to have a less diffusive healthy state compared to the infected state.
+The simulations show that, unlike \methodinitials, the methods of the literature lack modeling power to deal efficiently with this complex setting involving saturation as a result of nonlinearity and competition.
+On the other hand, \methodinitials does not take into account high-level network structure, which is a strength of the MCM strategy (see the hierER example in \Fig{fig:competition-lines}).